 Do I need to be an Alberta resident to get married in Alberta?

-No. While you do not need to be an Alberta resident to get married in Alberta.
+No. You do not need to be an Alberta resident to get married in Alberta.
 But you need to get an Alberta marriage licence from a Registry and you and your witnesses must be physically present in the province of Alberta for the ceremony.

 We are considering a destination wedding.
 Do we still need an Alberta marriage licence?